vedant185raut/Vedant-Web-App/README.md

 # Overview

-A basic Hello World program written in HTML.
+A basic Hello World program.
+It integrates the use of Visual Studio Code, HTML, and Git/GitHub, as well as Piskel for animation.

 {Provide a link to your YouTube demonstration.
 It should be a one minute demo of the software running and a walkthrough of the code.}